 If you work with an independent insurance agent you trust, he or she may be your first stop to discuss life insurance, and that’s fine.
 Just know that your agent may present you with different types of life insurance and the choices may be overwhelming.
 I found it was easier to ascertain that I wanted level term insurance first before going shopping.

 As you Google around, you’ll likely be overwhelmed with ads to buy life insurance online or get life insurance quotes (they’re probably even on this site now).
-And these sites are a fine place to start, but you should understand a few things:
+And these sites are a fine place to start, but there’s a reason Money Under 30 partnered with PolicyGenius; as insurance industry veterans, they designed their site and their service to address the most inefficient and inconvenient aspects of buying insurance:

 These quotes will be based on how much insurance you want and the term (how long you can be covered for the same premium).
 Commons terms are 10, 20 and 30 years.
 How much life insurance you need is a complicated question that this post can help you figure out.